Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Introduction

 \paragraph{Main Theorem} In our main theorem (Theorem~\ref{thm:intro_main}), we show that a small coreset exists, as long as the structure constraints have bounded complexity $\lip(\calB) = O_k(1)$ (see Definitions~\ref{def:transportation} and~\ref{def:mass}), which only depends on the convex body $\calB$, and the {\em covering exponent} $\cc{\eps}$ (see \Cref{def:covering_wo}) can be bounded by a number that is independent of $n$.
 Hence, the main theorem systematically reduces the problem of constructing coresets of size $\poly(k \eps^{-1})$, to the mathematical problems of bounding the parameters $\lip(\calB)$ and $\cc{\eps}$.
 The parameter $\lip(\calB)$ is new, and is defined as the Lipschitz constant of a certain transportation procedure inside the convex body $\calB$.
-Due to the conceptual and technical importance of these parameters, we provide a high-level overview in \Cref{sec:tech_overview}.
-On the other hand, the covering exponent $\cc{\eps}$ (also known as the log covering number or the metric entropy) of metric space $(\calX,d)$ is closely related to several combinatorial dimension notions such as the VC-dimension and the (fat) shattering dimension of the set system formed by all metric balls which have been extensively studied in previous works, e.g.~\cite{langberg2010universal,feldman2011unified,FSS20,huang2018epsilon,BJKW21}.
+On the other hand, the covering exponent $\cc{\eps}$ (also known as the log covering number or the metric entropy) of metric space $(\calX,d)$ is closely related to several combinatorial dimension notions, such as the VC-dimension and the (fat) shattering dimension of the set system formed by all metric balls which have been extensively studied in previous works, e.g.~\cite{langberg2010universal,feldman2011unified,FSS20,huang2018epsilon,BJKW21}.
+Bounds for $\cc{\eps}$ are known for multiple metric spaces, including Euclidean metrics, doubling metrics, general discrete metrics, and shortest-path metrics (see \Cref{remark:covering_exponent}).
+Now, we state our main theorem.